SciPyCourse2022/notes/06_fileio_mpl/06_fileio_mpl.md

         ````
         - compare `np.linspace(start, stop, npoints)` with `np.arange(start, stop, step)`
             - `np.linspace()`
-                - lets you specify the number of points you want to get out
+                - lets you specify the number of points you want to get out instead of step size
                 - defaults to end-*inclusive* (`stop` value is included in the output)
             - `np.arange()`
-                - lets you specify the step size between points
+                - lets you specify the step size between points instead of the number of points
                 - is end-*exclusive* (`stop` value is excluded in the output)
         - `np.logspace()` is the logarithmic equivalent of `np.linspace()`, generates points equally spaced on a logarithmic scale instead of linear scale